 We get it.
 Spending money before you’ve earned any feels counterintuitive.
-However, there are certain non-negotiable organisational costs involved in getting your new business off the ground.
+However, there are certain non-negotiable organizational costs involved in getting your new business off the ground.

 Let’s start with the must-haves.
-These are organisational expenses that almost every new small business will need to be prepared to invest in.
+These are organizational expenses that almost every new small business will need to be prepared to invest in.
 These costs usually fall into two broad categories:

 1. Business plan